 Research and Teaching Interests: Community development, community well-being philanthropy and social enterprise, public policy implications philanthropy and social enterprise.

 Dr. Kraeger presents her research at international, national and regional academic conferences.
 She has authored book chapters and edited books for Edward Elgar Publishing, Routledge Publishing and Springer Publishing.
 Her work is published in peer-reviewed journals.
-Dr. Kraeger is the Reviews Editor for Local Development and Society and the Special Issues Editor for the international Journal For Community Well-Being, both peer –reviewed journals.
-She serves on the Board of Directors for the International Society of Quality of Life Studies (ISQOLS).
+Dr. Kraeger is the Reviews Editor for Local Development and Society and the Special Issues Editor for the International Journal For Community Well-Being, both peer –reviewed journals.
+She serves on the Board of Directors for the International Society of Quality of Life Studies (ISQOLS) and the Community Indicators Consortium (CIC).
+She is the Chair of CIC’s Education Committee.
 Dr. Kraeger is the Founding Co-Chair of the Nonprofit, Philanthropy, Social Enterprise, and Entrepreneurship (NPSEE) section for the Western Social Science Association (WSSA).

 West, M., Kraeger, P. & Dahlstrom T. (2015).
 Chapter Nine: Establishing Community-Based Organizations.
-In An Introduction to Community Development, ( R. Phillips amd M. Pittman, Eds) 2nd edition, Routledge.
+In An Introduction to Community Development, ( R. Phillips and M. Pittman, Eds) 2nd edition, Routledge.